Nyquist420/Distribution-Rankings-For-of-Cascaded-ABCD-Matrix-Elements/README.md

 * **C_phase_summary.xlsx**- Summary Parameters for the Phase of the Cascade ABCD Matrix Element: C
 * **D_phase_summary.xlsx**- Summary Parameters for the Phase of the Cascade ABCD Matrix Element: D

-The dependence between the magnitude and phase for each of the PDF test cases and differential channel lengths can be found in the **Dependence.xlsx** file
+The correlation between the magnitude and phase for each of the PDF test cases and differential channel lengths can be found in the **Pearson Correlation Coefficient.xlsx** file